Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

-Choosing The Sonicrafter Oscillating Tool From Rockwell
+Why I Chose the Sonicrafter Oscillating Tool From Rockwell

 I had seen oscillating tools on the shelf before, but I didn't see a lot of use for them and wasn't very interested until the day I watched a carpenter in a new building trim the edge off of a difficult-to-reach crown molding that had been put up in error.
 The alternative would have been to remove it all and replace it correctly—a very time-consuming and expensive task that was resolved by simply trimming a ½" from the bottom of it.

 Then, my son got one and promptly found several uses for it.
 I was hooked and began looking at what was available and reasonable.
-One of the first things I found was that attachments are necessary for any use, and that those accessories can be quite expensive.
+One of the first things I found was that attachments are necessary for any use and that those accessories can be quite expensive.
 It is better to find a kit with lots of accessories already included, and my final choice was the Sonicrafter.
 The results of that purchase, along with personal observations from actually using the tool, are given here.

-Tasks Accomplished With the Sonicrafter
+Tasks I Could Accomplish With the Sonicrafter

 One of the first things the new oscillating tool was used for was to trim the bottom of a door molding so that new hardwood flooring could be put down.
 I have done this in the past with a small handsaw, but it is very difficult to get the work done without gouging the wall badly.

-When using the smaller saw blade, the sonicrafter made easy work of the task.
+When using the smaller saw blade, the Sonicrafter made easy work of the task.
 It took only a few seconds, and the cut was made to the perfect height without any damage to walls or flooring.
-This cutting blade is obviously not designed for heavy or longterm use, but, for quick shallow cuts, it can't be beat.
+This cutting blade is obviously not designed for heavy or longterm use, but for quick shallow cuts, it can't be beat.

 The next opportunity came a few days later when the exterior of the house needed some new paint.
 The old caulking had to be removed and replaced as it was crumbled and nearly worthless; it seemed the perfect chance to try out the scraper function of the Sonicrafter.
 I have done this job before and while some of the caulk always comes off very easily, some is quite difficult to remove.

 The results were great!
-The oscillating tool took all the caulking off in nothing flat, and did a good job of not digging into the wood.
+The oscillating tool took all the caulking off in nothing flat, and it did a good job of not digging into the wood.
 True, some care was necessary to accomplish this, but far less than using a screwdriver or hand scraper.
 Overall it was much quicker, easier and did a better job than doing it by hand.